 The decision will be communicated to the other parties.
-An inadmissible opposition or documents produced in support of an inadmissible opposition will be placed in the files and will therefore be available for inspection in accordance with Art.
+An inadmissible opposition or documents produced in support of an inadmissible opposition will be placed in the file and will therefore be available for inspection in accordance with Art.
 128(4).
 As regards the possibility of taking them into consideration as observations by third parties, see D-V, 2.2 and E-V, 3.
 If there are further admissible oppositions, for reasons of procedural economy this decision to reject the opposition as inadmissible will normally be taken at the end of the procedure together with the decision on the admissible oppositions.

-For the possibility of appeal by the opponent and other possible means of redress, see E-X, 1 and 7.
+For the possibility of appeal by the opponent and other possible means of redress, see E-XI, 1 and E-XI, 7.

-4. Termination of opposition proceedings in the event of inadmissible opposition the substantive merits of the opposition when expressing an opinion on its inadmissibility if there is no further admissible opposition (see T 925/91).
+4. Termination of opposition proceedings in the event of inadmissible opposition

+Under Art.
+101(1) and Rule 79(1), the examination as to whether the European patent can be maintained can only be performed if at least one admissible opposition has been filed.
+This means that the Opposition Division has to refrain from commenting on the substantive merits of the opposition when expressing an opinion on its inadmissibility if there is no further admissible opposition (see T 925/91).
 Opposition proceedings are terminated if all notices of opposition filed against a European patent have been rejected as inadmissible and the last decision in this respect has become final.
 This will be communicated to the parties.